fabric8io/kansible/README.md

 * As processes start and stop, you'll see the processes appear or disappear inside kubernetes, the CLI, REST API or the console as a kansible pod.
 * You can scale up and down the kansible Replication Controller via CLI, REST API or console.
 * You can then view the logs of any process in the usual kubernetes way via the command line, REST API or web console.
-* [Centralised logging](http://fabric8.io/guide/logging.html) then works great on all your processes (providing the command you run outputs logs to `stdout` / `stderr`)
+* [Centralised logging](http://fabric8.io/guide/logging.html) then works great on all your processes (providing the command you run outputs logs to `stdout` / `stderr`

 ### Exposing ports

 Any ports defined in the Replication Controller YAML file will be automatically forwarded to the remote process.
+See [this example rc.yml file](https://github.com/fabric8io/fabric8-ansible-hawtapp/blob/master/kubernetes/appservers/rc.yml#L19-L21) to see how to expose ports.

 This means you can take advantage of things like [centralised metrics and alerting](http://fabric8.io/guide/metrics.html), liveness checks, Kubernetes Services along with the built in service discovery and load balancing inside Kubernetes!